castleproject-deprecated/Projects/scheduling/trunk/docs/Readme.txt

 I have borrowed certain design ideas from these projects and found them to be most excellent.
 With any luck I haven't thoroughly corrupted their intent!

-I looking forward to plugging Quartz.Net into this scheduling service someday!